dreamcat4/devstuff/README.md

 When to try out a terraform config you an use this script [gettf](gettf) to copy terraform examples to your home folder.

+If you want an example on a cloud server setup with asible playbook that use fail2ban look here [cloud server setup]{https://github.com/habbis/cloud_server_setup}